||Course Materials||Getting an "A"

 For your weekly activities, I would advise the following order of events:

-First, view the video tutorial that corresponds to the current chapter.
+Second, view the video tutorials at ConceptualAcademy for the current chapter.
 The video lectures and demonstrations are very understandable and will help introduce you to concepts and terminology; in essence, they will "warm up" your brain to better receive more information.
+Answer the Video Quiz questions after viewing each video.

-Next, look over the questions on the current quiz, and spend a few seconds contemplating each of the answers.
+Next, look over the questions on the Reading Quiz, and spend a few seconds contemplating each of the answers.
 Even if some of the questions seem like they are in a foreign language, you will be setting up cues in your brain that will prove useful later.

 After looking over the quiz, sit down and read the chapter in the book, keeping a printout of your quiz nearby (or keeping the window open on your computer, if you prefer).
 As you read, you should immediately recognize topics that were addressed in some of the quiz questions, which you can stop and answer as you finish reading the relevant sections of the chapter.

-After submitting your first quiz attempt, review the graded
+After submitting your first attempt on a Core Quiz, review

-quiz and see which questions you missed.
-Use the
+the graded quiz and see which questions you missed.
+Use

 relevant material.
 If you are still confused about the